How to: Create a Dashboard With Individual Search

 Configure the Panel Components

-These Panels act as containers for the components that follow.
-Your panelGlobalSearch Panel manages the global search operation.
-Your panelIndividualSearch Panel manages the individual search operation.
+These Panel components act as containers for the components that follow.
+Your panelGlobalSearch Panel component manages the global search operation.
+Your panelIndividualSearch Panel component manages the individual search operation.

-1. Drag and drop 2 Panel components onto your canvas.
+1. In the Module Builder, drag and drop two Panel components onto your canvas.

 panelGlobalSearch